Comment réaliser un pendentif ajouré en forme de rose: Processus de fabrication & Ventilation des coûts

 Openwork (or filigree) jewelry features intricate cut-out designs, making it lightweight yet visually striking.
 UN rose-shaped pendant in this style requires precision manufacturing, typically using:

-CNC machining (for sharp, clean edges)
+Usinage CNC (for sharp, clean edges)

-Laser cutting (for delicate patterns)
+Découpe laser (for delicate patterns)

 Casting d'investissement (for organic shapes)